obulka/electricipy/README.md

 ### Connect to Camera

 This example connects to a Sony camera and takes a picture.
 Before running this you must turn on the camera and go to Menu->Application List->Smart Remote Embedded.
+When initializing the camera object you can pass retry_attempts and retry delay parameters to increase the chances of connecting on the first execution.

 ```python
 from electricipy.cameras.sony import SonyCamera